Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/22my_hiring_process.md

 This is valuable for both interviewer and interviewee.
 It's a chance to make sure they're a real person, can hold a basic conversation, and are comfortable with the job requirements.
 Ask them for a five-minute spiel about their background and what they're looking for.
 Ensure the candidate understands your interview process and get their availability.

 The person who performs the phone screen should be the single point of contact that the candidate can reach out to for any questions or rescheduling.
-You don't want them feeling like a cog in the machine.
+You don't want to pass them from person-to-person, making them feel like a cog in the machine.

 **Easy leetcode - 30 min**